luyilin/Maltose/README.md

 Type: `string`<br>
 Default: `document.getElementsByClassName('maltose')[0]`

-The main tag which contains emoji panel.
+The main tag which contains emoji and emoticon.

+The default tag is the first element which classname contains `maltose`.

 ### target

 Type: `string`<br>
 Default: `document.getElementsByTagName('textarea')[0]`

-The input or textarea tag which display the emoji or meme when you click them.
+The input or textarea tag which display the emoji or emoticon when you click it.

 The default tag is the first textarea tag in DOM.